equinor/configsuite-tui/docs/source/user_guide/usage.rst

 All schemas for use with the TUI has to be registered with the schema plugin system of the TUI.
 This has to be done by the developer of the software in which the schema originates.
-How to register a schema with the TUI can be seen here.
+How to register a schema with the TUI can be seen :ref:`here<Registering a schema>`.

 Configuration file
 ------------------